Roy-Tuhin/maskrcnn_sophisticate-/README.md

 * Setting up the development environment, tools chains is time consuming and repetitive.
 * Migrating from one system to another, in case of new setup after formatting of the system, system crashes is painful tasks.
-* During this, change in the user name and re-configuration is highly manually.
+* During this, change in the user name, uid/gid and re-configuration is highly manually.
 * Containers plays key roles in creating such re-usable environment

-**System build for multi-purpose tasks**
+**System build for multi-purpose tasks using docker containers**
 * Computer Vision and Image Processing
 * Machine Learning
 * Deep Learning